vlad-io/DLMDS-EDE02-CODE/readme.md

 ## Protection

-The data injested from Kaggle, is not part of the application, and can only be retrieved by a user that has the correct credentials and rights to do so.
+The data imported from Kaggle, is not part of the application, and can only be retrieved by a user that has the correct credentials and rights to do so.